Shlomo Riskin: Community leadership in New York

-Immigration and after
+Community leadership in Israel

 In 1983, Riskin immigrated to the Israeli settlement of Efrat in the Israeli-occupied West Bank with his family, where he became the founding Chief Rabbi, a position he held until 2020.
 Over the years, he was joined by many former members of his New York congregation.
 In Israel, Riskin has established a network of high schools, colleges, graduate programs, seminaries and rabbinical schools under the name Ohr Torah Stone Institutions with a total student enrollment numbering in the thousands.

 Riskin has dedicated himself to training a new generation of leaders for the Orthodox Jewish world.
 To this end, he established a Rabbinical Seminary and Practical Rabbinics Program to prepare young men with the scholarship and practical skills to become effective spiritual leaders, teachers and spokesmen for Orthodox Judaism.
 Riskin now has hundreds of former students serving as rabbis and educators in Israel and throughout the world.

 He has also pioneered the rights of women in the world of Orthodox Judaism.
 He broadened women's participation in public religious practices, and declared that women could hold their own celebration of Simhat Torah.
 He co-founded a women's college, Midreshet Lindenbaum (originally named Michlelet Bruria), a prominent seminary for Orthodox women.
 In 2014, the first-ever book of halachic decisions written by women who were ordained to serve as poskim (Idit Bartov and Anat Novoselsky) was published.
 The women were ordained by Riskin, after completing Midreshet Lindenbaum women's college five-year ordination course in advanced studies in Jewish law, as well as passing examinations equivalent to the rabbinate's requirement for men.
 In addition, in 2021 he supported the appointment of an additional graduate of this program Rabbanit Shira Marili Mirvis as the spiritual leader of the Shirat HaTamar synagogue in Efrat.
 Marili Mirvis is the first woman to serve as the sole leader of an Orthodox congregation in Israel.